 Start riding today on the Dutchess Rail Trail, passing through wooded areas, local parks, and residential communities.
 The highlight today is in Poughkeepsie at the world’s longest elevated pedestrian bridge, Walkway Over the Hudson State Park.
 The Walkway is a spectacular 1.5-mile park built on an historic railroad bridge over 200 feet above the Hudson River.
 Ride this to the Hudson Valley Trail, which extends almost all the way to Kingston.
 Here we’ll stay at Hotel Kinsley, a chic, restored bank building from the 1860s.

 Continuing north, ride scenic roads from Kingston to Hudson, where you’ll have lots of time to explore the town.
 With its galleries, coffeehouses, and open-kitchen restaurants attracting hipsters, writers, artists, and movie stars, Hudson has been called the Un-Hamptons, New York’s Upstate Downtown, and Brooklyn North.

 Today you’ll cruise along the Albany-Hudson Electric Trail.
 The 36-mile “AHET” runs from the City of Hudson to the City of Rensselaer, just outside of Albany.
 Much of this trail is off-road on crushed stone, and it runs northeast past woods, streams, wetlands, farm lands, and small hamlets.
-(We’ll take a quick stop at Cosmic Donuts in Kinderhook to refuel!)
-Then ride the Mohawk Hudson Bike Hike Trail past the capital city of Albany before continuing to the city of Troy, where we’ll spend our final evening together.
+Then ride the Mohawk Hudson Bike Hike Trail to the capital city of Albany, where our trip will end!

 5 Breakfasts | 4 Lunches | 3 Dinners